RichterBros/languageSuggester/README.md

 ## Setup/Installation Requirements

-* _point your browser to https://github.com/RichterBros/languageSuggester
+* point your browser to https://github.com/RichterBros/languageSuggester
-* _press the "clone or download" button_
+* press the _clone or download_ button
-* _open up terminal and type "git remote add" then hit command v (ctrl v for windows) to paste the link.
+* open up terminal and type _git remote add_ then press _command v_ (ctrl v for windows) to paste the link.
-* _choose a location on your computer and press enter"_
+* choose a location on your computer and press _enter_
-* _navigate to the folder and open index.html in a browser of your choice_
+* navigate to the folder and open index.html in a browser of your choice

 ## Known Bugs

-_none yet_
+none yet

 ## Support and contact details

-_erich.richter@gmail.com_
+erich.richter@gmail.com

 ## Technologies Used

-_html/css/bootstrap/jquery_
+html/css/bootstrap/jquery

 ### License